boriskaus/MagmaThermoKinematics.jl/README.md

   pkg> add MagmaThermoKinematics
   pkg> test MagmaThermoKinematics
 ```
-Dependecies such as `ParallelStencil.jl` are installed automatically.
+Dependencies such as `ParallelStencil.jl` are installed automatically.
 The testing suite run above performs a large number of tests and, among others, compares the results with analytical solutions for advection/diffusion.
 Let us know if you encounter problems.

 If you want to run the examples and create plots, you may also want to install these packages: